zomux/nlper/_posts/2019-10-13-book-review-zero-to-one.md

 ---
 layout: post
-title: Book Review: Zero to One, Notes on Startups, or How to Build the Future
+title: Book Review Zero to One, Notes on Startups, or How to Build the Future
 ---

 ### Zero to One: Notes on Startups, or How to Build the Future